David Berlo’s SMCR Model of Communication Examples & Explanation

 David Berlo’s SMCR Model of Communication

-There are three types of communication models: linear, interactive, and transactional communication models.
-The SMCR communication model refers to the one-way communication system.
+There are three types of communication models: linear, interactive, and transactional.
+The SMCR communication model refers to a one-way communication system.
 So, the SMCR model is a linear model of communication where feedback is absent.

 Berlo’s Model of Communication Published Year: 1960